Painting after Ford Maddox Brown 'The last of England' Antique Latter 19th Century

 Please contact the shop to discuss postage or delivery of this item.

-Oil on Board Painting Portrait of a Classical Lady Antique 19th Century This oil painting...
+Oil on Board of Classical Girl Antique 19th Century.
+This oil on board dates to...